How One of America's Fastest Growing Real Estate Teams Uses Dotloop To Fuel Its Record-Breaking Success

 While Five Doors currently has 20 locations with 182 members, they are expecting to add 11 more locations in the coming months.
 Already, the team is ranked #19 in the industry for closed transactions, #57 for total sales volume, and was recently named first runner up as The Most Innovative Team in Real Estate by Inman News, finishing first for all of Keller Williams.

 Building The System

-Instead of taking the traditional route of tailoring a system around a rainmaker, Campbell and his team took a “plumbing-first” approach and focused solely on the system.
+Instead of taking the traditional route of tailoring a system around a rainmaker, the team took a “plumbing-first” approach and focused solely on the system.
 This way, they could build a completely new way of doing things from the ground up.

 As Jennifer Schiff, Five Door VP of Operations says, “We brought in the dirt to build Manhattan.”

 For each and every step in the real estate process, they asked, “What needs to be done at this point for our desired outcome?”
 While an experienced agent, broker, or admin may optimize their processes through years of trial and error, the development team wanted Five Doors’ systems to take out any guesswork for their members.
 If they could save their people the frustration of constantly reinventing the wheel by providing them with a proven workflow, the company would quickly grow to profitability.